 The number of streaming apps available to install on your VR headset is an important factor to consider.
 Some people may only care about Netflix or playing local media files which are stored on their computer.

 But what if you want to stream media off of the internet?
 Or access other cloud-based media stored somewhere?
 What if you want to watch something with an external subtitles file?

 You need a VR headset that is capable of loading different streaming apps onto it so that you are covered for whatever scenario you have.

-Of course, all VR headsets for streaming come with a price to them.
+Of course, all AR and VR headsets for streaming come with a price to them.
 We will look at the cost of each headset so that you can compare each price to its features and make the best decision for yourself.

 Tied in with the cost of your headset is the question of what else you plan on doing with your headset?
 Do you also want access to VR apps?
 Multiple VR games?
 These are other important factors that impact the price of the headset you want.